 - Audit purpose and scope – See Audit Scope in this topic for more information

-- Schedule / Agenda – Based on past experience or using a known estimation method/tool and data for a similar scope and a similarly experienced audit team, generate an agenda to fit the audit timeframe, so both the audit team and project understand the audit timeline.
-The project can use this information to plan their resources needed to support the audit.
+- Schedule / Agenda – Based on experience or using a known estimation method/tool and data for a similar scope and a similarly experienced audit team, generate an agenda to fit the audit timeframe, so both the audit team and project understand the audit timeline.
+The project can use this information to plan the resources needed to support the audit.
 Be prepared to adjust onsite if interviews run longer than planned, interviews lead down a new risk trail or access to records is interrupted or slowed, etc. Know that once the audit notification letter is received by the project, be prepared to iterate on the dates and agenda to ensure the project can fully support the audit.
 When establishing the agenda, include time for:

 - Audit team to prep and wrap-up daily

 - Audit team to prepare the out brief